 An overdraft can be triggered by any action that results in a negative account balance.
 This might include:

-- A check you wrote is deposited and deducted from your account later than expected, and you don’t have the available funds to cover your next purchase
+- A check you wrote being deposited and deducted from your account later than expected, and you don’t have the available funds to cover your next purchase

-- You make a debit card purchase in person or online and it is approved, even though there isn’t enough money in your account to cover it
+- Making a debit card purchase in person or online and it is approved, even though there isn’t enough money in your account to cover it

 Depending on the bank, overdrafts will be handled in various ways.
 There isn’t one way to handle an overdraft.
 Additionally, there are different fees associated with each type of overdraft transaction and action.